-- you had one or more employees for at least part of the day in 20 or more different weeks during 2016 or 2017
+- you had one or more employees for at least part of the day in 20 or more different weeks during the current or previous year

 Organizations with section 501(c)3 status are exempt from FUTA tax.
 If you employ your parent or spouse, their wages are exempt from FUTA tax.
 And, if you hire your child, their wages are exempt until age 21.